 Medicare: A federal government program that provides health care coverage for all eligible individuals age 65 or older or under age 65 with a disability, regardless of income or assets.

 Navigators: Individuals who will help consumers prepare electronic and paper applications to establish eligibility and enroll in coverage through the Marketplace and potentially qualify for an insurance affordability program (including a premium tax credit, Medicaid and the Children’s Health Insurance Program aka Florida Healthy Kids).
 They will also provide outreach and education to raise awareness about the individual and small group Marketplaces, and will refer consumers to health insurance ombudsman and consumer assistance programs when necessary.
-Navigators must complete comprehensive training and be certified by HHS/CCIIO.
-Navigators will also be required to be registered through the DFS, Division of Insurance Agent & Agency Services, Bureau of Licensing.
+Navigators must complete comprehensive training and be certified by HHS/CCIIO on an annual basis.
+Navigators are also required to be registered through the DFS, Division of Insurance Agent & Agency Services, Bureau of Licensing.

 Non-grandfathered Health Plan: An individual or group policy purchased after March 23, 2010, or one purchased before that date that had significant changes which caused it to lose its grandfathered status.